At Ironclad, we build contracts software to take legal teams to the next level.

 Contracts should be business assets, not risk assets.

-Contract lifecycle management vendors focus on contracts as risk assets: documents that, when poorly managed, expose companies to significant, surprising risks.
+Contract management vendors focus on contracts as risk assets: documents that, when poorly managed, expose companies to significant, surprising risks.
 While not knowing what's in your contracts can certainly be dangerous, we prefer to focus on the valuable intelligence you can extract from them to drive business decisions.

 Move fast—but don't break things.